 *Note: this is a preliminary bibliography that will be continually revised and aims to assist you in your study of Christology and the human, angelic, and divine intermediary agents in Second Temple Judaism and the early Christ movement.
+I am also going to just include books rather than articles in journals or edited volumes.
 Email any suggestions that could be added to the bibliography.

 Barker, Margaret.
 The Great Angel: A Study of Israel’s Second God.
 London: SPCK, 1992.

 Barker, Margaret.
 The Older Testament: The Survival of Themes from the Ancient Royal Cult in Sectarian Judaism and Early Christianity.
 Sheffield: Phoenix Press, 1985.

 Bartlett, David L. Christology in the New Testament.
 Nashville: Abingdon, 2017.